TheNotary/kingdom_terraform/README.md

 # Kingdom Terraform
-This repo allows me to spin up my tech on AWS without having to waste a bunch of time mucking about in the aws.amazon.com online UI thing.
+This repo allows you to spin up some services in AWS without having to waste a bunch of time mucking about in the aws.amazon.com online UI thing.

 ## Usage

 Before you can get started, you need to hop up to the cloud (aws.amazon.com) and create an iam user and give it permissions to do the things you want terraform to do (I just gave my user Administrative Access so I don't need to update it again).

 ###### Required ENV Variables:

+You need these environment variables loaded into your environment before you can apply these `.tf` files with terraform.

 (.bashrc or w/e loads when your console loads)
 ```